devkenami/booking-system/README.md

 2. `git commit -m "message here"` commit the changes and add a brief description to your changes
 3. push the changes
 4. create a pull request
+5. add a reviewer
+6. If code changes is approve do `sqaush and merge`
+7. after merging the code `delete the branch